· FODMAP Diet Guide · guides · 8 min read

 The Bottom Line

-Key strategies for managing bloating:
+Key strategies for managing bloating long-term:

 - Focus on easily digestible proteins and simple carbohydrates